Everest Base Camp Trek

 Breakfast /Lunch /Dinner

-It’s the second day of the trek and our representatives will pick you up from your hotel and take you to the domestic terminal of TIA.
-The flight will take you around 35 minutes and then you reach Lukla.
+It’s the second day of the trek.
+Our representatives will pick you up from your hotel.
+They will take you to TIA’s domestic terminal.
+The flight will take you around 35 minutes, and then you will reach Lukla.

-You will be at Tenzing Hillary Airport where you can find different porters to carry your luggage and bags.
-We trek through Cheplung village enjoying the beautiful banks and vistas of the Dudh Koshi River.
+You will be at Tenzing Hillary Airport, where you can find porters to carry your luggage.
+We trek through Cheplung village, enjoying the beautiful banks and vistas of the Dudh Koshi River.

 We reach Phakding after trekking for 3-4 hours.
-After reaching Phakding you can enjoy your 3-course meals and we rest for a day here.
+After reaching Phakding, you can enjoy your 3-course meals, and we will rest here for a day.

 Day 03: Trekking from Phakding to Namche (3,440 m/11,286 ft), 5-6 hrs